 Another goodie in London.
 Hotel Indigo is located in the West End’s theatre district near Soho and Chinatown.
 We were close to everything including the popular Regent Street.
 I’d say this is an ideal location if it is your first time visiting London.

 They have a rooftop with a full bar and an inspiring view of London.
 The location honestly can’t be beaten.
 The beds are super comfy, the decor is modern, the shower was great and I’d stay again in a heartbeat.
-Check latest prices here.
+Check the latest prices here.

-A super friendly couple runs the place, it’s still pretty new, and I think they have 4 guestrooms.
+A super friendly couple runs the place, it’s still rather new, and I think they have 4 guestrooms.
 What sold me were the views from the rooms!
 They offer a continental breakfast in the morning that is sufficient considering you need to save plenty of room for pizza while in Naples.

 I could see so much of the city from my balcony alone.
-The B&B was clean, very affordable, and within walking distance to all the places you’d want to visit in the city.
+The B&B was clean, very affordable, and within walking distance, to all the places you’d want to visit in the city.
 The area also felt safe.
 An excellent choice for Naples.
 Check availability here.